vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-plan-schema.md

 # Design a schema

-To manipulate graph data in Nebula Graph with Studio, you must have a graph schema.
-This article introduces how to design a graph schema for Nebula Graph.
+To manipulate graph data in NebulaGraph with Studio, you must have a graph schema.
+This article introduces how to design a graph schema for NebulaGraph.

-A graph schema for Nebula Graph must have these essential elements:
+A graph schema for NebulaGraph must have these essential elements:

 - Tags (namely vertex types) and their properties.